opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param criteria: Criteria for termination of the iterative process of corner refinement.
 That is, the process of corner position refinement stops either after ``criteria.maxCount`` iterations or when the corner position moves by less than ``criteria.epsilon`` on some iteration.

-The function iterates to find the sub-pixel accurate location of corners or radial saddle points, as shown on the picture below.
+The function iterates to find the sub-pixel accurate location of corners or radial saddle points, as shown on the figure below.

 .. image:: pics/cornersubpix.png